IOCoin/DIONS/src/dvm/dvmone/dvmc/docs/DVMC.md

 - Provides access to State.
 - Creates new accounts (with code being a result of VM execution).
 - Handles refunds entirely.
-- Manages the set of precompiled contracts and handles execution of messages coming to them.
+- Manages the set of precompiled vertex_inits and handles execution of messages coming to them.